Plushie ships mix tasks for running, building, downloading, inspecting, and debugging Plushie applications and renderer binaries.

 3. mix credo --strict - static analysis and style checking

-4. mix test - the full test suite
+4. mix test - test suite (default backend from app config)

 The order is deliberate: fast, cheap checks first (formatting takes milliseconds), expensive checks last (Dialyzer can take minutes on first run).
 Stopping at the first failure avoids wasting time on downstream checks when an earlier one fails.